 Depending on the type of fuel a vehicle uses, the length of metalwork includes five or six main components, which are as follows:

-- exhaust manifold: connected to the engine, this is the first point of contact for the exhaust gases after they exit the cylinder head, who’s main job to ensure that these gases are channelled safely through the system and expelled at the far end.
+- exhaust manifold: connected to the engine, this is the first point of contact for the exhaust gases after they exit the cylinder head, whose main job to ensure that these gases are channelled safely through the system and expelled at the far end.

 - catalytic converter: taking the gases produced and cleansing them of their harmful components, the catalytic converter is located between the manifold and the silencer, with the catalyst itself being the central component of the system.